 |

-Five-Tier Pagoda at Kofukuji Temple in Nara Photo by Bernhard Scheid See Bernhard's Pagoda Photo Tour Here
+Five-Tier Pagoda at Kofukuji Temple in Nara Photo by Bernhard Scheid.
+See Bernhard’s Pagoda Photo Tour Here

-無縁仏 MUEN BOTOKE People who die leaving no one to attend to their grave; a spirit with no link (縁, en) to the living; wandering spirits; the unknown dead; forgotten souls.
+MUEN BOTOKE 無縁仏 People who die leaving no one to attend to their grave; a spirit with no link (縁, en) to the living; wandering spirits; the unknown dead; forgotten souls.
 Some Japanese fear a time will come when no one will be left to attend to the family grave or remember to honor the departed family member with visits and gifts.
 In Japanese terms, this is the fear of becoming a muen botoke (a spirit with no link to the living; a dead person without living relatives).
 In order to dispel the fear of becoming a muen botoke, some living Japanese people go to Isshin Temple in Osaka (Pure Land tradition).
 This temple still practices the little-known kotsubotoke method -- the practice of pulverizing the cremated bones of departed humans and using the bone powder to construct Buddhist images.
-Some people are attracted to this idea, and at Isshin Temple, they "will" their bones for this purpose.
+Some people are attracted to this idea, and at Isshin Temple, they “will” their bones for this purpose.

 LEARN MORE

-- Dosojin (Protective Stone Markers)
+- Dōsojin (Protective Stone Markers; this site)

-- Magaibutsu (Buddhist Images Carved on Cliffs)
+- Magaibutsu (Buddhist Images Carved on Cliffs; this site)

-- Ishidoro, Japanese Stone Lanterns
+- Ishidoro, Japanese Stone Lanterns (this site)

-- Japanese-language links to Dosojin Stone Markers.
+- Japanese-language links to Dōsojin Stone Markers.
+Numerous nationwide photo tours.

 - Photo Galleries (Outside Sites)